• Free Shipping on all orders over $49 • $5.99 Flat Rate Shipping on orders under $49.

 Impeller Problems

 Impeller problems are not always obvious.
-If the shaft or glue joint is broken, then the impeller will not turn and there will be zero water movement.
+If the shaft or glue joint is broken, the impeller will not turn, and there will be no water movement.
 If there is some water flow, the problem could be a build-up of material on the impeller.
 Clean it with Citric Acid Pump Cleaner and see if that helps.
-Other problems could be some of the impeller blades have broken off or that the impeller or impeller magnet has swelled (this can happen if the pump runs dry).
-If there are broken blades or a swelled magnet you’ll need to replace the impeller.
+Other problems could include some of the impeller blades breaking off or the impeller or impeller magnet swelling (this can happen if the pump runs dry).
+If there are broken blades or a swelled magnet, you’ll need to replace the impeller.

 Filter Hose Problems

 If the impeller appears to be clean and intact, the problem is likely an obstruction in the hoses.
 Start by removing the filter hoses and cleaning or replacing them.
-You can clean the hoses using an OASE Spiral Brush, Fluval Pull-Thru Hose Brush or a Two Little Fishies MagFox Magnetic Hose Cleaning Brush.
-The Mag Fox is excellent for extra long clear hoses.
-Because tubing is relatively cheap it may be easier to simply replace the hoses.
-We carry replacement hose in the Aquarium Filter Replacement Parts section.
+You can clean the hoses using a Fluval Pull-Thru Hose Brush or a Two Little Fishies MagFox Magnetic Hose Cleaning Brush.
+The Mag Fox is excellent for extra-long clear hoses.
+Because tubing is relatively cheap. it may be easier to simply replace the hoses.
+We carry replacement hoses in the Aquarium Filter Replacement Parts section.